Robin Maugham: War service

 When the Second World War looked inevitable, he declined a commission in the Hussars and instead joined up as an ordinary trooper in the 4th County of London Yeomanry tank regiment bound for North Africa.
 Later, his commanding officer Brigadier Carr recorded in dispatches that Robin Maugham had saved the lives of perhaps 40 men by pulling them from destroyed tanks.
-At the Battle of Gazala he sustained a severe head wound that resulted in blackouts, which he later joked made him perfect material for a job in intelligence.
+At the Battle of Gazala in Libya he sustained a severe head wound that resulted in blackouts, which he later joked made him perfect material for a job in intelligence.

 After a period of convalescence he became the unofficial liaison officer between Winston Churchill and both Glubb Pasha and General Paget.
 He describes in his first travel book Nomad (Chapman & Hall 1947) how he dashed across the Levant from one bemedalled dignitary to another.
 His maverick style proved an effective driving force behind the setting up of the Middle East Centre for Arab Studies (MECAS), corroborated in Leslie McLoughlin's history of British Arabists in the 20th century In a Sea of Knowledge (Ithaca Press 2002).
 MECAS had a profound effect on diplomatic relations in the Middle East for decades to come.
 Frustrated by governmental delays, and in a state of exhaustion, he was invalided back to England.